rkgIITBh/data-structures.github.io/HTML/introToSortingAlgos.md

   Figure 2
 </p>

-In the next blog we will deal with three simple algorithms:
+We will first deal with three simple algorithms:

 - Bubble sort
 - Insertion sort
 - Selection sort

+In subsequent blogs we plant to discuss a few interesting sorting algorithms such as merge sort, quick sort, and bitonic sort.

 [Back to Index](../index.md)